 I cannot imagine my life without running, as much for my mental health, physical health and finally feeling like I belonged and finding my people, the trail and ultra running community.

-I am a board member for Girls on the Run, Willow Bend Environmental Education Center, a mentor to small/medium sized businesses through SCORE, a Flagstaff Open Space Steward and volunteers at the library.
+I am a board member for Girls on the Run and Willow Bend Environmental Education Center, a mentor to small/medium sized businesses through SCORE, a Flagstaff Open Space Steward and hold a drop in advisory clinic at the library.